tarellano/resistro/README.md

 npm i
 ```

-To run resistro locally with hot-reloading
+To run resistro locally with hot-reloading (will be served at http://localhost:8000/ )
 ```
 npm run start
 ```